-FERPA The Family Educational Rights and Privacy Act? by Unknown author is licensed under CC
+FERPA The Family Educational Rights and Privacy Act?

 - Generally, schools must have written permission from the parent or eligible student in order to release any information from a student's education record.
 However, FERPA allows schools to disclose those records, without consent, to the following parties or under the following conditions (34 CFR § 99.31): - School officials with legitimate educational interest; - Other schools to which a student is transferring; - Specified officials for audit or evaluation purposes; - Appropriate parties in connection with financial aid to a student; - Organizations conducting certain studies for or on behalf of the school; - Accrediting organizations; - To comply with a judicial order or lawfully issued subpoena; - Appropriate officials in cases of health and safety emergencies; and - State and local authorities, within a juvenile justice system, pursuant to specific State law.